-Adolescents' Visual Perspectives on Gender Equality and Anti-discrimination
+Adolescents' Visual Perspectives on Gender Equality and Anti-Discrimination

 Photography has become one of the most popular visual communication tools not only for adults but especially for children and adolescents.
-Photographs not only support the expression of thoughts and feelings but also facilitate getting in contact with other people and are an important medium to participate in social discourses.
+Photographs do not only support the expression of thoughts and feelings but also facilitate getting in contact with other people and are an important medium to participate in social discourses.
 The project "Young Visions" combines theoretical thoughts on visual literacy with practical educational work.
-Students all over the country are invited to visually explore their school environment through the medium of photography and give insights into their individual perspectives on topics like gender equality and antidiscrimination.
-The main parts of the project will be a photo competition, editing workshops and the creation of a photo books as well as the preparation of an exhibition.
+Students all over the country are invited to visually explore their school environment through the medium of photography and give insights into their individual perspectives on topics like gender equality and anti-discrimination.
+The main parts of the project will be a photo competition, editing workshops and the creation of a photo book as well as the preparation of an exhibition.

 Project team: Nadja Köffler, Laura Volgger, freegirlsmovement

 "Young Visions" is an initiatve of the NGO freegirlsmovement